BestWillInTheWorld/techshed-hugo/README.md

 ## TODO
 * Wire up CMS to enable index.html changes
+  * Needs markdown files in `/content/` for to define the structure and values
+    * this will take over from the theme's original setup of populating the content from the global `config.toml` parameters
+    * plus needs definitions adding to the CMS config file: `/static/admin/config.yml`
+  * use https://github.com/netlify-templates/one-click-hugo-cms/blob/master/site/ as a guide
 * Look at CMS setup for
   * creating new pages
   * blog posts